 In the early 20th century California's constitution was amended to include not only a provision for referendums, but also a means for voters to be able to initiate them.

 In Australia the federal (national) constitution required referendums to be held before the constitution can be changed.

 Māori have only participated in New Zealand referendums since 1949, when Māori electoral rolls were introduced.
 The Licensing Amendment Act 1949 allowed Māori to participate in the regular prohibition referendums for the first time.

 Referendums in New Zealand

 The Alcoholic Liquors Sale Control Act 1893 made referendums part of the New Zealand political landscape.
-These first referendums were local only.
-In 1911 the first nation-wide referendum, on whether there should be prohibition on alcohol, was held.
+These first referendums were held within single electorates.
+In 1911 the first nation-wide referendum, on whether there should be prohibition of the sale of alcohol, was held.

-Since then the nation-wide referendums that have been held in New Zealand fall into four categories:
+The subsequent nation-wide referendums that have been held in New Zealand have fallen into four main categories:

 - consultative or indicative referendums

 - citizens-initiated referendums.